Creating a design¶

 ports cannot be connected to each other.

-The design description yaml format allows creating hierarchical designs.
-In order to create a hierarchy, it suffices to add its name as a key in the design
+The design description YAML format allows for creating hierarchical designs.
+In order to create a hierarchy, add its name as a key in the design

 section and describe the hierarchy design “recursively” by using the same keys and values (ports